Macronutrients 3 of 3: Fat

 Food additives must be evaluated for safety and approved by the FDA before they can be used.
 Examples of food additives include carrageenan, olestra and polydextrose.

-GRAS substances don't require testing before they're used in foods, typically because of the substances' long history of safe use in food.
+GRAS substances don't require testing before being used in foods, typically because of the substances' long history of safe use in food.
 Examples of GRAS substances include dextrins, fiber, gums and starch.

 Fat substitutes are further broken down into three categories based on their macronutrient source.